canhorn/codyanhorn.tech/_posts/2020-07-28-Blazor Interop Generation Tool Release.md

 tags: [.NET Core, Blazor, WASM]
 ---

-This article is the Release blog of my new Blazor Interop Generation Tool!
+This article is the Release post of my new Blazor Interop Generation Tool!
 Here I will do a quick overview of the tool and how to use it.

 ## Overview